In Australia,all small businesses need to comply with a raft of laws in terms of operating their business and marketing to their clients.

-In Australia, certain small businesses with an annual turnover of less than $3million, already need legally compliant privacy policies in place and displayed on their websites.
+In addition, certain small businesses with an annual turnover of less than $3million, already need legally compliant privacy policies in place and displayed on their websites.

 The most common small businesses affected by the Privacy Act are: